 The likelihood function f(y) of the SV model is not available analytically.
-Instead it is in the form of the unsolved integral (1).
-It is computed as indicated below (1) with the importance sampler $g(\alpha|y)$ being the Laplace approximation to the posterior of $\alpha_1, \ldots, \alpha_T$ given the data $y_1, \ldots, y_T$ ; see, for example, Gelman, Carlin, Stern, and Rubin (1995, p.306).
-In the Appendix we give the details of how such an approximation for SV type models is obtained quickly.
-We will now proceed to use extreme value theory to check the validity of a central limit theory based on this importance sampler.
+Instead it is in the form of the unsolved integral where y is playing an inactive role in the integral.
+Thus it is of the form of the usual importance sampling problem (1).
+It is computed as indicated below (1) with the importance sampler $g(\alpha)$ being the Laplace approximation to the posterior of $\alpha_1, \ldots, \alpha_T$ given the data y_1, \ldots, y_T ; see, for example, Gelman, Carlin, Stern, and Rubin (1995, p.306).
+Then the weight function will be